Skip to main content

 For example, you or your spouse may receive a promotion and/or a hefty raise that gives you flexibility to increase the amount you save with each paycheck.
 Just be sure you’re doing so in a tax-advantaged way, such as maximizing retirement account contributions.

-For an employer-sponsored 401kRedirect icon savings plan, the maximum annual amount permitted for contributions is $22,500 as of 2023 (along with a $7,500 catch-up contribution for those over 50).
+For an employer-sponsored 401(k) savings plan, the maximum annual amount permitted for contributions (along with additional catch-up contributions for those over 50) is usually updated each year, with limits found on irs.gov.
 If an employer has a matching contribution (up to a certain percentage), there may be a specific amount you need to contribute to take full advantage of the benefit.

 It is also recommended to maximize tax-deductible contributions to personal Individual Retirement Accounts (IRAs).
 Note, however, that there is a limit to deductible contributions you can make to both traditional IRAs and Roth (post-tax) IRAs, with phase-out depending on income and whether your or your spouse’s employer offers a retirement plan.